catzy007/catzy007.github.io/posts/2020-11-07-my-journey-to-external-gpu-egpu-on-laptops/index.md

 ### **My Journey to External GPU (EGPU) on Laptops**
 _Saturday, November 7, 2020_

-When i was a kid, i used to play lot of videogames with my friend.
+When i was a kid, i used to play a lot of video games with my friend.
-Wether it was a Playstation 2 or PC game and we both enjoy that.
+Whether it was a PlayStation 2 or PC game and we both enjoy that.
-One day he got a brand new i3 laptop from HP and we tought that laptop has a great CPU, what if we can slap a GPU on that.
+One day he got a brand new i3 laptop from HP, and we thought that laptop has a great CPU, what if we can slap a GPU on that.
 Then come a product called EXP GDC.
 Which does what we want, But at the time it is very expensive especially for us.
 Then time goes on my interest about tech still there and now i can finally test can you even plug a GPU on laptop and game on it!

-But first let me introduce to egpu adapter from China.
+But first let me introduce to EGPU adapter from China.
 And yes it isn't from EXP GDC, this adapter basically remains from mining craze few years back.
-The original plug is actually PCIE 1x and changed to Mini PCIE so it can be repurpose as external GPU adapter.
+The original plug is actually PCIE 1x and changed to Mini PCIE, so it can be repurposed as external GPU adapter.
 And the best is it only cost 7-10 USD, yeah great deal.
 <p align="center">
     <img src="./posts/2020-11-07-my-journey-to-external-gpu-egpu-on-laptops/1.png" height="300em" alt="img1">